Step into the past and experience the richness of our local history, preserved through artifacts, photographs, documents, and engaging stories.

 Along the way, you can pick up any of our crank telephone earpieces to hear an audio tour, or check out our slideshow screens.

-Our museums are currently closed except for special events and private tours- call us to schedule one!
+For special events and private tours- call us to schedule!
+920-295-9008

-We also have a gift shop with Princeton-themed T-shirts, prints of historic photographs, tumblers, coasters, and more.
+Also enjoy our gift shop with Princeton-themed T-shirts, prints of historic photographs, tumblers, coasters, and more.

-Stop at our Little Free Library, stocked with history books and historical fiction!
+Just outside of the museum, browse our Little Free Library, stocked with history books and historical fiction!

 This bright blue box is open even when our museums are closed.